Kazi Golam Mohiuddin Faroqui

-Khan Bahadur Nawab Sir Kazi Golam Mohiuddin Faroqui (স্যার কাজী গোলাম মহিউদ্দিন ফারুকী; 1891 – 4 April 1984) was a Bengali Muslim Zamindar, politician and minister.
+Khan Bahadur Nawab Sir Kazi Golam Mohiuddin Faroqui (স্যার কাজী গোলাম মহিউদ্দিন ফারুকী; 1891 – 4 April 1984), also known by his daak naam Suba Mia (সুবা মিঞা), was a Bengali Muslim Zamindar, politician and minister.

 Early life and family

 Kazi Golam Mohiuddin Farooqi was born in 1891 in Comilla Town during the Bengal Presidency.
 His father, Kazi Riyazuddin Ahmad Farooqi, was a sub-registrar.
 His family was an aristocratic Bengali Muslim Farooqi Zamindar family that had traditionally served as Qadi in the region, hence were also known as Kazi, their ancestral home was in the village of Ratanpur in Nabinagar, Brahmanbaria.
 The family were descended from Kazi Omar Shah Farooqi, a high-ranking army officer of the Mughal emperor Farrukhsiyar who was awarded two parganas in the Tipperah district.

 Education

 Faroqui was initially homeschooled by Hajee Ahmed Bell, Mr. Cally and Mr. Eden.
 He then went on to complete his FA from the Dacca College.